What is the California Consumer Privacy Act (CCPA)?

 When does CCPA go into effect?

-The CCPA has come into full effect from 1 January 2020, and after a 6 months grace period it will become fully enforceable on July 1st, 2020.
+The CCPA has come into full effect on January 1, 2020, and after a 6 months grace period it will become fully enforceable on July 1, 2020.

-This means that all California-based businesses will have to adapt their privacy model and change the way they did business and marketing.
+This means that all California-based businesses will have to adapt their privacy model and change the way they managed and processed personal data.

 What are the CCPA requirements?